 An activist, philanthropist, and leader of Canadian and world Jewry, Julia Koschitzky was born in Cardiff, Wales, the daughter of Max Podolski (b.
 Posen, now Poznan, 1904, d.
 Toronto, 1986) and Elli (Moses) Podolski (b.
 Berlin, 1908, d.
 Toronto, 2002).
 Her parents, who worked together in business, fled Germany in 1939 for Wales, where they had business interests, leaving for Canada in 1949 and finally settling in Toronto in 1956.

 In 1963, Julia married businessman Henry Koschitzky (b.
 Kattowice, Poland, 1935), whose family came to Canada having lived in exile in the Soviet Union during World War II.
 Over the years, the Koschitzkys became increasingly prominent in philanthropy, community leadership, and Orthodoxy in Canada and Israel.
-Chief among their interests are Jewish education and social welfare across the communal spectrum, with major benefactions over the years to many causes, such as day schools and yeshivas and the endowment of the Koschitzky Family Chair in Jewish Teacher Education at York University in Toronto.
+Chief among their interests were Jewish education and social welfare across the communal spectrum, with major benefactions over the years to many causes, such as day schools and yeshivas and the endowment of the Koschitzky Family Chair in Jewish Teacher Education at York University in Toronto.

-Koschitzky has received a number of awards for unstinting service.
-Among them are: the Woman of Valour Award of Toronto’s UJA Business and Professional Women’s Division (1990); the Commonwealth Medal given on the 125th anniversary of Canada’s Confederation (1993); the Jerusalem Award of the Canadian Zionist Federation (1994); the Ben Sadowski Award for outstanding dedication to the Toronto Jewish Community (1997); the Israel Goldstein Prize conferred by the Knesset for outstanding service to the Keren Hayesod (1997); the Volunteer Service Award of the Province of Ontario (1999) conferred by the lieutenant-governor; and an honorary doctorate from Yeshiva University (2003).
+Koschitzky received a number of awards for unstinting service.
+Among them are the Woman of Valour Award of Toronto’s UJA Business and Professional Women’s Division (1990); the Commonwealth Medal given on the 125th anniversary of Canada’s Confederation (1993); the Jerusalem Award of the Canadian Zionist Federation (1994); the Ben Sadowski Award for outstanding dedication to the Toronto Jewish Community (1997); the Israel Goldstein Prize conferred by the Lit. "assembly."
+The 120-member parliament of the State of Israel.Knesset for outstanding service to the Keren Hayesod (1997); the Volunteer Service Award of the Province of Ontario (1999) conferred by the lieutenant-governor; and an honorary doctorate from Yeshiva University (2003).